 The CSC’s adoption of the 35dB test in 2007 violated CSL 20(2) and “was null and void.”
 Therefore the petitioner’s disqualification was “without foundation in fact and thus is arbitrary and capricious.”
 The CSC’s determination was annulled, and the respondent’s are to further the remaining tests to finish the petitioner’s application for the Nassau County CSC Police Officer Examination.

-I have been a civil service disqualification appeals attorney for 18 years.
+I have been a civil service disqualification appeals attorney for more than 18 years.
 During that time I have helped many clients win their appeal.
 I can help you too.